-The Booty Pro is a home gym system which uses elastic tubing and a foot placement pad to allow you several different exercises.
-While you can do some of upper body exercises with Booty Pro, it did not look like you could easily do a chest press exercise.
+The Booty Pro is a home gym system that uses elastic tubing and a foot placement pad to allow you to do several different exercises.
+While you can do some of the upper body exercises with Booty Pro, it did not look like you could easily do a chest press exercise.

-One advantage is the Booty Pro let's you do hip extensions which work the gluts (booty) and are one of the most popular exercises among women today (and some men too).
+One advantage is the Booty Pro lets you do hip extensions that work the glutes (booty) and are one of the most popular exercises among women today (and some men too).
 Hip extensions would the big reason someone would pick Booty Pro over X3.
 You can't do hip extensions with the X3 Bar.

 X3 Bar vs. XBar

 Even though they sound similar, the XBar and X3 Bar are not the same thing.
 I believe the XBar has been around longer.
 The XBar, by professional snowboarder Damian Sanders, shares some things in common with the X3 such as exercise bands and a sturdy bar.
 The XBar can double as a pushup bar, which takes the place of a chest press.
 You can do a variety of exercises with the XBar too.

 - Wear a shirt when working out.
 Sweat may cause the bands to slide.

 - Start with less resistance at first.
 Practice performing each rep slowly.
 Get the hang of it.

 - Do NOT open your hands when you perform exercises over your head.
 We don't want the steel bar sliding out of your hands and accidentally hitting you on the head.